Price Sensitivity in Leisure: 9 Key Factors for Your Pricing Strategy

 This narrows down Luisa's choice and gives it a different level of sentiment - she wants to make his girlfriend happy!
 His motivation will cause him to be less price-sensitive and more focused on specific places as compared to when his only goal was a simple 'day at the spa.'

-What we learn from Luisa is that before the purchase, a customer will probably first decide how sensitive he is to the benefit, and then considers how much your service contributes to achieving this.
+What we learn from Luisa is that before the purchase, a customer will probably first decide how sensitive they are to the benefit, and then consider how much your service contributes to achieving this.
 The more you provide, the less sensitive they tend to get.
-Although this might be a process that happens unconsciously in a customer's mind, it is surely a point venue should be consciously aware of.
+Although this might be a process that happens unconsciously in a customer's mind, it is surely a point that the venue should be consciously aware of.

 Nurture and take care of their whole experience from A to Z.